ttaubert/octoblog/source/_posts/2012-04-11-are-we-small-yet.markdown

 To better illustrate the steady growth over the last few years I created <http://www.arewesmallyet.com/>.
 It’s updated daily, shows differences between nightly builds and links to the corresponding changelog if one would like to investigate the cause of increasing build sizes.

-{% img /images/arewesmallyet.png Screenshot of arewesmallyet.com %}
+{% img /images/arewesmallyet.png arewesmallyet.com %}

 While this surely isn’t the most important battle we have right now I hope this will turn out useful to anyone willing to pick this up and tackle some build size optimizations.